haylocki/FrameByFrame/README.md

 **CRF:** Sets the ffmpeg x265 constant rate factor

 **Threads:** The number of simultaneouly generated frames.
-If you are using Hardware encoding then this must be set to 1 as Nvidia's CUDA library is not thread safe.
+Be aware CPU generated Frames take much longer than GPU generated frames.
+Set threads to 1 for GPU generated frames only.

 **Crop Top:** Allows you to crop the top of the video